CMCGowan1/NBM_Regression_Project_2/LR_Project_Write_Up.md

 ## Model Evaluation and Selection

-The entire training dataset of 59,400 records was split into 80/20 train vs. holdout, and all scores reported below were calculated with 5-fold cross validation on the training portion only.
-Predictions on the 20% holdout were limited to the very end, so this split was only used and scores seen just once.
+The entire training dataset of 884 records was split into 60/20/20 train, validation, test.
+All scores reported below were calculated with cross validation.

-The official metric for DrivenData was classification rate (accuracy); however, class weights were included to improve performance against F1 score and provide a more useful real-world application where classification of the minority class (functional needs repair) would be essential.

-Final random forest 5-fold CV scores: 99 features (7 numeric) with class weights

-Accuracy 0.797
-F1 0.791 micro, 0.679 macro
-precision 0.792 micro, 0.722 macro
-recall 0.797 micro, 0.658 macro
-Holdout

-Accuracy: 0.802
-F1: 0.795 micro, 0.685 macro
-Precision: 0.796 micro, 0.725 macro
-Recall: 0.802 micro, 0.664 macro
-Tools
-Numpy and Pandas for data manipulation
-Scikit-learn for modeling
-Matplotlib and Seaborn for plotting
-Tableau for interactive visualizations
-Communication
-In addition to the slides and visuals presented, Tanzania Waterpoints (Links to an external site.) will be embedded on my personal website and blog.

-Dashboard example with sample statistics
+Modeling with various features was used and it was determined the best performing model was with only four features: Budget, Brand, Franchise and Runtime Minutes.
+Incorporating the genre feature caused the model to overfit so it was removed from the model

+r squared train = 0.4251857922591008
+r squared val = 0.39561384209551376
+r squared test = 0.433074034775081

+Seaborn and Matplotlib Visualiztions

 ![image](https://user-images.githubusercontent.com/18155025/141036110-9e5915c8-f74a-4363-888b-0c1d8b252cc8.png)